 1) We wrote above that learning some languages can help to learn other ones.

 You probably think: this is only true for humans.
 No!
 It is also totally true for machines.
 Famous translation algorithms, such as Google Translate, for example, are very sensitive to this phenomenon!
 Indeed, if you want to train such an algorithm to translate, let’s say, from English to French, then you should also train it to translate Spanish to Russian, or even Italian to german.
 You would realize that the quality of English-to-french translation would be much improved!
-This is stunning on a philosophical level: it means that high cognitive phenomenons are also starting to be incidentally observed in the latest AI systems.
+This is stunning on a philosophical level.
+It means that high cognitive phenomenons are also starting to be incidentally observed in the latest AI systems.

-2) This second example is also very exciting: how transfer learning can help AI systems to learn from a small number of cases.
+2) This second example is also very exciting.
+How transfer learning can help AI systems to learn from a small number of cases.

 It is probably the most used story of transfer learning practice at the moment and one of the hidden reasons why deep learning is such a success.
 Let’s suppose you want to create an algorithm that is able to differentiate a breast from a lung cancer based on medical images (such as MRI or pathology images).
 In principle, deep learning algorithms are very powerful for image recognition and should be the best choice.
 Using them would require 100k to 1M images in order to achieve good accuracy.
-But for most medical applications, this is likely to be a huge problem, as most datasets that physicians and researchers can build are typically around only a few hundred images, maximum!
+But for most medical applications, this is likely to be a huge problem.
+This is because most datasets that physicians and researchers can build are typically around only a few hundred images, maximum!